ten-gou/Password-Generator/README.md

     - a button that allows you to regenerate a new password with the same specifications

+    - a button that allows you to choose new specifications to generate passwords for

 ### You can access the code here at:
 https://ten-gou.github.io/week-scheduler/